ZEGUK/ChatGPTDemo/README.md

 <aside>
 💡 index.html for front render template.

+Modify with your own OpenAI API Key and save file.

 </aside>

 Run the application in [localhost](http://localhost) to validating that the web app is ready.